RetypeOS/axes/AXES_TOML_GUIDE.md

 # --- Options and Hooks ---
 [options]
-# Executes when starting a session with `axes . start`
+# Executes when starting a session with `axes my-app start`
 at_start = "nvm use 18"
 # Executes when exiting the session
 at_exit = "echo 'Cleaning up session...'"

-# Configuration for the `axes . open` command
+# Configuration for the `axes my-app open` command
 [options.open_with]
 editor = "code \"<axes::path>\""
 default = "editor"